-If there are areas where that is lacking, outsourcing to a global third-party platform can fill those gaps and create the optimal trading model.
-The Bloomberg survey showed, for instance, that traders are more willing to outsource specific markets, asset classes and account types — rather than the whole trading desk.
-And that quantitative asset managers and hedge funds are more open to this than more traditional fundamental funds.
+A recent Bloomberg survey showed that traders are more willing to outsource specific markets, asset classes and account types — rather than the whole trading desk.1 Quantitative asset managers and hedge funds are more open to this than traditional fundamental funds.

-For many hedge fund managers, the cost of building desks to access global markets from a single hub or moving into other asset classes can be prohibitive.
-Some of the bigger outsourced trading desks can offer multi-asset class trading, which enables fund managers to tap into trading expertise within a specific asset class without needing to build their own trading capability.
+For many managers, the expense of building a trading desk to access global markets from a single hub – or moving into other asset classes – is not a cost-effective option.
+Some of the bigger outsourced trading desks offer multi-asset class trading capabilities, which provides fund managers flexible access to trading expertise across multiple asset classes, or within a specific asset class, without the costs and risk of building their own desk.

-And for the more opportunistic hedge funds, outsourcing also provides the economy of a variable — rather than fixed — cost structure, which can be scaled up or down depending on the level of utilization.
-A trading solution is available whenever you need it, but unlike building an internal capability, there is no cost when you do not use it.
+Outsourcing also provides the economy of a variable — rather than fixed — cost structure, which can be scaled up or down depending on the level of utilization.
+A trading solution is available whenever managers need it, but unlike building an internal capability, there is no cost involved when not in use.

-Another discovery was the flexibility in almost everyone’s business contingency plans (BCPs).
-BCPs were based on the premise of providing a separate workspace if the primary location is not functional or available, but they never accounted for the possibility that personnel may need to be in various separate locations.
+Another realization was the flexibility in almost everyone’s business continuity plans (BCPs).
+BCPs were based on the premise of providing a separate workspace in the instance where the primary location is not functional or available; however, now we face the reality that personnel can and may need to operate from various locations.

 Change in business models